Fort Lauderdale Sexual Abuse Lawyer

 Coping with the trauma of sexual abuse may prove overwhelming for survivors, regardless of age.
 If you are an adult survivor or parent of a survivor, you understand the challenges and may even carry common feelings of shame or guilt.
 If you were abused, it's not your fault.

 You deserve justice and the opportunity to hold your abuser accountable for his or her actions.
 Taking legal action against your abuser will not undo the past.
-Still, an experienced sexual abuse attorney can help you seek justice, advocate for you, and potentially secure a settlement or jury award.
+Still, an experienced sexual abuse attorney can seek justice, advocate for you, and potentially secure a settlement or jury award.
 Some examples of how an attorney can help include the following.

 Investigation